bruvellu/cephalic-furrow/3-text/furrow.md

 # Abstract

+The cephalic furrow is a deep and enigmatic epithelial fold of *Drosophila*.

+It forms under strict genetic control at the head--trunk boundary during gastrulation.

+But unlike other embryonic invaginations, the cephalic furrow does not give rise to any precursor tissues.

+It unfolds and vanishes without a trace.

+Here we investigate if the cephalic furrow plays a mechanical role during gastrulation.

+We studied mutant embryos under lightsheet microscopy to understand how the lack of the cephalic furrow impacts the tissue dynamics at the head--trunk interface.

+We observe that without the cephalic furrow, the head tissues will buckle erratically, forming a series of ectopic folds late in gastrulation.

+We show these ectopic folds are caused by the concomitant expansion of mitotic domains in the head, and the extension of the germ band in the trunk.

+These movements generate increased mechanical stress at the head--trunk boundary when the cephalic furrow fails to form.

+This suggests the embryo cannot accommodate

+portion of the tissue remains at the surface in mutants.

+tissues which in normal development is counteracted by the cephalic furrow formation.

+This suggests the embryo cannot accommodate

+When a significant epithelial area remains at the surface, these two processes increase the mechanical stress in the tissues that remained at the surface in cephalic furrow mutants.

+The formation of the cephalic furrow counteracts these physical interactions at the head--trunk boundary.

+Suggesting the cephalic furrow buffers the mechanical stress in the tissue, and prevents epithelial instabilities during *Drosophila* gastrulation.

+Using *in vivo* experiments and *in silico* simulations,

+The cephalic furrow is a deep epithelial fold that demarcates the head--trunk boundary of *Drosophila* during gastrulation.

+Unlike other embryonic invaginations, the cephalic furrow does not give rise to any precursor tissues.

+The invagination unfolds and vanishes without a trace.

+The function of the cephalic furrow during embryogenesis remains a mystery.

+Because it vanishes without a trace, the function of the cephalic furrow remains a mystery.

 The cephalic furrow is a deep epithelial invagination that demarcates the head--trunk boundary of *Drosophila* during gastrulation.
 Unlike other embryonic invaginations, the cephalic furrow is a transient structure that